mffiedler/svt-case-doc/learn/pbench.md

 * clat: Completion latency.
 It denotes the time from submission to completion of the I/O pieces.
 * slat: Submission latency.
 This is the time it took to submit the I/O.

+Server and client data on pbench-fio:

+* server throughput: sum of all clients' throughput
+* server latency: average of all clients' latency